marrlab/DomainLab/README.md

 To maximally decouple different attributing factors like loss function, neural network, training method, data feed method, DomainLab was implemented with software design patterns, where

+- Domain generalization algorithms include models with associated loss function, training of the model and data feed process.
+They were implemented by decoupled respective classes.

--   Domain generalization algorithms was implemented in a way that keeps the underlying neural network architecture transparent, i.e. the concrete neural network architecture can be replaced like a plugin through specifying a custom neural network architecture implemented in a python file.
+- Models was implemented in a way that keeps the underlying neural network architecture transparent, i.e. the concrete neural network architecture can be replaced like a plugin through specifying a custom neural network architecture implemented in a python file.
 See [Specify Custom Neural Networks for an algorithm](./docs/doc_custom_nn.md)

--   To evaluate a domain generalization algorithm's performance, the user can specify a "Task" in the form of custom python file and feed into the command line argument, thus it is at the user's discretion on how to evaluate an algorithm, so that all domain generalization algorithms could be compared fairly.
+- To evaluate a domain generalization algorithm's performance on your custom data, the user can specify a "Task" in the form of custom python file and feed into the command line argument, thus it is at the user's discretion on how to evaluate an algorithm, so that all domain generalization algorithms could be compared fairly.
 See [Task Specification](./docs/doc_tasks.md).
 To simply test an algorithm's performance, there is no need to change any code inside this repository, the user only need to extend this repository to fit their custom need.
+- The benchmark across several algorithms can be done via a single line command along with some configuration files.

 ## Getting started